UCI-GDIM32-W25/hw1-hsun-5/README.md

 I noticed in the game that the plants appear on top of the player so i ordered the layering to match that.

 While coding, I referred to some of my codes, mostly from the blob battle and the final project assignments in 31.
-The only time i got a bit stuck is when i forgot to attatch the event system to the player and the UI wasn't updating but i quickly realized it after seeing the error messages.
+Some issues i ran into is when i forgot to attatch the event system to the player and the UI wasn't updating but i quickly realized it after seeing the error messages.
+I also didn't remember including Quaternion in Instantiate for rotation.
+As well as not converting int to string in the UpdateSeeds function for updating UI.

 ## Open-Source Assets
 If you added any other outside assets, list them here!